 Transfer students in liberal studies with elementary education may not substitute coursework from two-year institutions for 400 level courses.
-Transfer students should contact the Teacher Education Admissions and Services Advisor, Stokely Memorial, at 865-471-3444 to ensure completion of appropriate requirements.
+Transfer students should contact the Teacher Education Director of Certification at 865-471-3444 to ensure completion of appropriate requirements.